Milad0310/age-and-gender-prediction/README.md

 **Project Title**

-Age and Gender Prediction with Deep Learning using UTKFace datasey , VGG19, and Haarcascade
+Age and Gender Prediction with Deep Learning using UTKFace dataset, YOLOv5, and VGG19

 **Project Description**

 This project implements a deep learning model to predict a person's approximate age and gender from a single image.
 It utilizes:

-- **Haarcascade:** For real-time face detection in the input image.
+- **YOLOv5**: A state-of-the-art real-time object detection model for efficiently identifying faces in the input image.
+[Yolo-github](https://github.com/ultralytics/yolov5)

 - **VGG19:** A pre-trained convolutional neural network (CNN) as a powerful feature extractor.

 - **Fine-tuned layers:** Added on top of VGG19 to specialize it for age and gender prediction.

 **Why This Project?**